Jeffrod1098/Jeffrod1098/README.md

 =========================================================================================================================================

-Software Developer
+Software Engineer
 ------------------

-I'm a software engineer, at UPMC.
+I'm a software engineer, at UPMC since 2023.
 I'm a former park ranger with an accounting background.
 I have a high drive for learning new things and diversifying my knowledge.
 I'm an avid gamer and a New York sports fanatic.

 * 🌍  I'm based in New York City
 * 🖥️  See my portfolio at [http://jeffrod1098.github.io/portfolio/](http://jeffrod1098.github.io/portfolio/)